MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 ## Supply chain management customer portal

-The supply chain management customer portal site template lets you create an externally facing business-to-business (B2B) website related to sales order processing.
+The supply chain management customer portal site template is used to create externally facing business-to-business (B2B) websites for sales order processing.
 External customers can create and view orders to the associated Dynamics 365 for Supply Chain Management environment.
 This template has customization capabilities and can be easily modified to represent the company's brand, add more functionality, and change the user experience.
 All the functionality that the template offers out of the box can be modified to meet your needs.

 :::image type="content" source="media/SCM Customer.png" alt-text="Customer template landing page.":::